akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-06-29-custom-domain-with-github-pages.md

 ---
+published: false
 title: "DNS Detangling: Setting up a custom domain for Github pages"
-summary:
+summary: Geeky excuse to mask good old domain squatting.
 date:  2021-06-29
 tags:
  - tag1
 ---

 Buying domains is one of my guilty pleasures.
 I recently bought a new one to host this website.
-Here's what I learned while trying to setup it up.
+And here's what I learned while trying to setup it up.

 This website, is hosted for free on [Github Pages](https://pages.github.com/).
 It is a really cool feature, that allows you to host static websites for free, directly from your repo.
-The default domain that it points to is `<user>.github.io` which is not very user friendly.
+But, as with all dreams come true, the default domain that it points to is `<user>.github.io` which is not very user friendly.
 To correct that, Github pages does offer the ability to re-point this to your own custom domain.

-To do that, here are the steps:
+Here's how to do it,

 - Setup a `CNAME` entry in your Github repository with your custom domain.
 For eg, if you visit my repository for this website on Github, you'll notice a [CNAME file](https://github.com/akshatamohanty/akshatamohanty.github.io/blob/master/CNAME) with a domain entry.
 You can either create this manually or by using the Github UI at `Settings > Pages` page

 - Now, we need to configure the DNS records on our hosting platform.
 I bought my domain using NameCheap - so I followed their guideliness to add A and CNAME records.
 I wanted `iamaatoh.com` to point directly to my website, not a subdomain.
 So I followed instructions to get the apex domain to point to the Github page.
-This is done by
+To do this,

   - Add A records to point to Github servers
   - Add CNAME record to point `www` host to my Github `<user>.github.io` path

 - To test, I used the `dig` command and the Github UI.
 After a while, my website showed up here - right where you are reading this blog post.

-### what is happening under the hood?
+### So, what's happening under the hood?
 -- add diagram --
 what is an apex domain
 what does the github workflow look like? what's happening?